URL copied to clipboard

 Difference Between Stocks And Bonds

-In India, bonds are debt securities that companies issue to get money.
-When an investor buys a bond, they are lending money to the issuer, who promises to return the principal amount and interest at maturity.
+Bonds are financial instruments through which companies or governments borrow money from investors.
+When an investor buys a bond, they are essentially lending money to the issuer, which agrees to repay the principal amount along with regular interest over a specified period.

 Alice Blue Image